CESNET/metacentrum-user-docs/docs/software/containers/index.md

 [Singularity](https://docs.sylabs.io/guides/latest/user-guide) is an open-source program for containerization used in MetaCentrum.

-Singularity is invoked by command `singularity`.
+Singularity is invoked by the command `singularity`.

 Singularity images (= containers) are commonly suffixed by `.sif`.